Scud missile: Hwasong-9/Scud-ER

-Development of the Hwasong-9 reportedly began in 1991 and production started in 1994.
-Deployment began in 2003, intelligence imagery first observed it in 2005, and it was only first revealed publicly in 2007.
-Reports suggest Syria received Scud-ER missiles in 2000, giving them the ability to target all of Israel and southeastern Turkey, including Ankara; Syria reportedly converted its own Hwasong-6 production line in order to make the longer-range Hwasong-9.

-Scud-ER/Hwasong-9 demonstrated range of 1,000 km with 500 kg payload.
-South Korean and United States intelligence made assessment that missile can travel over 1,000 km, Japan previously rated its range at 1,000 km in 2015 white paper and considers to increase range estimate in 2016's white paper.

-The UN confirmed North Korea assisted Syria in development of manoeuvrable vehicle for "Scud D" since 2008.
-The UN also confirmed that the missile guidance and electronics were upgraded/improved.
+The Hwasong-9, also called as Scud-ER (Scud Extended Range), is essentially a North Korean modification of the Hwasong-6 that can exchange payload for greater range.

+Hwasong-9 demonstrated range of 1000 km with 500 kg payload.

 Qiam 1

 Iran began development of the indigenous Qiam missile prior to 2010, when it was first publicly tested.
 It is developed from the Shahab-2/Hwasong-6.

 The Qiam 1 has a range of 750 km and 10 m (CEP) accuracy.
 The most noticeable difference from the Shahab-2 is a lack of fins—which could be used to reduce the missile's radar signature during ascent as fins reflect radar.
 Removing fins from a missile also reduces the structural mass, so the payload weight or missile range can be increased.
 Without the fins and associated drag, the missile can be more responsive to changes in trajectory.
 Iranian sources cite an improved guidance system on the missile, and analysts note that adjusting the missile's in-flight trajectory without fins requires a highly responsive guidance system.
 The Qiam 1's accuracy is also improved with the addition of a separable warhead.
 Other changes to the warhead include a "baby-bottle" shape, possibly to increase drag and thus stability during reentry at the expense of range, potentially increasing accuracy.
 The shape can also increase the terminal velocity of the warhead, making it harder to intercept.